31 Newton’s method

 Example: numeric not algebraic

-For the function \(f(x) = \cos(x) - x\), we see that SymPy can not solve symbolically for a zero:
+For the function \(f(x) = \cos(x) - x\) consider this SymPy code to symbolically solve for a zero:

 @syms x::real

-We can find a numeric solution, even though there is no closed-form answer.
-Here we try Newton’s method:
+Non-linear equations may not have exact symbolic answers.
+However, With Newton’s method we can readily find a numeric solution, even though there is no closed-form answer.

 f(x) = cos(x) - x